 • Complications in those who are pregnant

-Secondhand smoke is the smoke released from a burning cigarette, cigar, or pipe, as well as the smoke exhaled by the person smoking.
+Secondhand smoke is the smoke released from a burning cigarette, cigar or pipe, as well as the smoke exhaled by the smoker.
 There is no safe level of secondhand smoke.
-Smoking can harm a person’s health by increasing the risk of heart disease, lung cancer, and other health problems by 20-30%.
-Cigarette smoking is the leading cause of preventable illness and death in the United States.
-One in five deaths are caused by cigarette smoking and secondhand smoke.
+It can cause harmful effects on non-smokers’ health and can increase their risk of heart disease, lung cancer, and other health problems by 20-30%.

 image of senior woman taking deep breath